Safari Keeps Crashing on iPad? Solved!

 - The Bottom Line

-Why Does Safari Keeps Crashing on iPad
+Why Safari Keeps Crashing on iPad?

 When you are using an iPad, encountering app crashes is not strange.
 Nothing takes perfect, including iOS.
 Fortunately, app crashes can usually be due to a software glitch that we can fix by ourselves at ease.
 To troubleshoot this problem accurately, we sort out some possible causes below:

-iOS version.
+- 01 iOS version.
 Updating your iOS version can get rid of most minor bugs, as the old version system has bad compatibility with your iPhone.

-Safari app issues.
+- 02 Safari app issues.
 In this case, you can re-install the Safari app on your iPhone and see if the problem is solved.

-Wrong settings.
+- 03 Wrong settings.
 Sometimes the iPhone settings may change themselves, and you should check if the settings are changed and switch it back to its normal state.

 Video Guide: iPad Safari Keeps Crashing - How to Fix

-Top 9 Methods to Fix iPad Safari Keeps Crashing
+How to Fix iPad Safari Keeps Crashing

 Way 1: Force Quit Safari App

 To fix the Safari crashing issue, the first yet usual thing you can do is to force quit the Safari app on your iPad.
 This action will not cause bad results to the app.
 To do this, you need to open the app switcher on the iPad screen at first.
-For detailed steps, refer to the information below,
+For detailed steps, refer to the information below.

-Step 1: Double-press the Home button, or swipe up from the bottom edge of the Home screen (for iPad with Face ID).
+- Step 1.
+Double-press the Home button, or swipe up from the bottom edge of the Home screen (for iPad with Face ID).
 Then, you will see all app cards on the screen.

-Step 2: Find the card showing Safari, and then swipe up on the card.
-To re-open the app, just tap the app on the Home screen.
+- Step 2.
+Find the card showing Safari, and then swipe up on the card.
+To re-open the app, tap the app on the Home screen.

 Way 2: Clear Safari History and Data